Agave Surfboards v's Balsawood Surfboards

 • Labour Intensive: Preparing the wood takes significantly longer than working with balsa or Paulownia because of the prep work involved in squaring up the round stalks.

 • Sealing: The end grain is very "thirsty," so it requires careful sealing before fiberglassing to prevent the wood from soaking up too much resin.
+This adds extra weight, time, money and toxicity to the process.

 • Waste: There is a lot of waste due to the small diameter of the stalk